 - Thin Chicken – Fillet the chicken cutlets and pound out to no more than 1/2″ thick.
 Even thinner is better.
 A lot of grocery stores will sell ultra-thin cutlets these days.

 - Oil temp – 350f is the target temp for frying cutlets.
 An oil thermometer is a good kitchen tool to have.
 You’ll find it comes in handy quite frequently.
-Whether you’re frying up Italian Meatballs, Italian Zucchini Fritters, or some zeppole, an oil thermometer is a good tool to have on hand.
+Whether you’re frying up Italian meatballs, zucchini fritters, or some zeppole, an oil thermometer is a good tool to have on hand.

-- Storing – The cooked cutlets can be stored for up to 3 days in the fridge.
+- Leftovers – The cooked cutlets can be stored for up to 3 days in the fridge.
 Reheat them at 325 for 12-15 minutes when ready to serve.

 - Seasonings – Fresh parsley and herbs like oregano and basil can be added to unseasoned breadcrumbs.
 Finely grated parmesan cheese is nice as well.
 Don’t forget to season them with salt and pepper too.

-If you like this recipe for Italian chicken cutlets, give it a share!
-Leave a comment.
-We would love to know how you did and it’s nice to show others as well.
+If you’ve enjoyed this recipe for Italian chicken cutlets, or any recipe on this site, we want to know so tell us in the comments below.
+We would love to hear how you did and it’s nice to show others as well.
 Thanks!

 - 1 pound chicken cutlets thin sliced